Arrival and Departure

 for extra household rubbish.

-High speed WiFi is available fre of charge and the code is inside the welcome pack – so don’t forget to pack your laptop.
+High speed WiFi is available free of charge and the code is inside the Welcome Folder – so don’t forget to pack your laptop.

 I hope you have a great time and I leave you with a few of my recommendations.